desmavi/pure-react-3d-carousel/README.md

         {slides}
     </HStack>

-Inside the div or Stack you  add the "content" value of slidesArr You can just map through it.
+Inside the div or Stack add the "content" value of slidesArr.

+You can just map through it.

     const  slides  =  slidesArr.map((el)  =>  el.content);